As well as controlling our tides, the moon (like the sun) is responsible for some incredible songs.

 As a teenager, Michael Stipe used to love watching the late comedian Andy Kaufman on the standup comedy show Saturday Night Live.

-The stream-of-consciousness lyrics are reminiscent of Billy Joel’s ‘We Didn’t Start the Fire’ (included on our songs about fire list).
+The stream-of-consciousness lyrics are reminiscent of Billy Joel’s ‘We Didn’t Start the Fire’ (included on our fire songs playlist).
 Stipe reels off everyone from Moses to Elvis Presley and Charles Darwin, and some old-school board games (Life and Monopoly).

 ‘Fly Me To The Moon’ by Frank Sinatra